Graphene Nanoribbon in Sharply Localized Magnetic Fields: Introduction

-Subsequently, we consider a magnetic field normal to the graphene sheet of a bell shape, i.e. $\vec B(x)= \hat z B_0\sech^2(\mu x)$ where $B_0$ is the strength of the field and $\mu^{-1}$ stands for its range.
-We show that the solution space of the corresponding Hamiltonian splits into three regions depending on the sign of $kB_0$ and the energy range, with $k$ wave vector along the $y$-axis.
-Using the corresponding current density, we evaluate the reflection and transmission coefficients, which reduce to those obtained in section 3 for $\mu=1000$.
+Subsequently, we consider a magnetic field {of a bell shape} normal to the graphene {strip, which is stretched along the $x$-axis}, i.e. $\vec B(x)= \hat z B_0\sech^2(\mu x)$ where $B_0$ is the strength of the field and $\mu^{-1}$ {represents} its range.
+We show that the solution space of the corresponding Hamiltonian splits into three regions depending on the sign of $kB_0$ and the energy range, with $k$ {being the} wave vector along the $y$-axis.
+Using the corresponding current density, we evaluate the reflection and transmission coefficients, which reduce to those obtained in section 3 for {very large $\mu$}.
 Finally, we treat the case of a double step pseudoscalar potential and also double Gaussian type magnetic field.

-Our manuscript is organized as follows.
-We present our theoretical model by setting the general form of potential in section 2.
-As a first illustration of potential type, we consider $\delta$-type magnetic field in section 3.
-After getting the energy spectrum solutions, we study the scattering problem by evaluating explicitly the reflection and transmission coefficients and underline their physical properties.
-Because of $\delta$-type magnetic field is a limit case of a general form, we study Dirac fermions in a Gaussian magnetic field, in section 4.
-These studies suggested to deal with an integrating case that is Dirac fermions in a double $\delta$-type magnetic field in section 5 and the corresponding double Gaussian type magnetic field is considered in appendix.
+{The} manuscript is organized as follows.
+We present our theoretical model by setting {up} the general form of potential in section 2.
+As a first {illustration,} we consider $\delta$-type magnetic field in section 3.
+After {obtaining the solutions of} the energy spectrum, we study the scattering problem by evaluating explicitly the reflection and transmission coefficients and {investigate} their physical properties.
+Because {the} $\delta$-type magnetic field is a {limiting case of a sharply peaked field}, we study Dirac fermions in a Gaussian magnetic field, in section 4.
+These {results motivated us} to deal with an integrating case {of} a double $\delta$-type magnetic field in section 5 and the corresponding double Gaussian type magnetic field is considered in {the} appendix.
 We conclude our work in the final section.